Toward cohomology rings of intersections of Peterson varieties and Richardson varieties: Introduction

 \section{Introduction}

-The main result of this paper gives an explicit presentation of the (equivariant) cohomology ring of the intersections between Peterson varieties and some Richardson varieties in terms of generators and relations.
-We briefly recall the setting of our results.
+The main result of this paper gives an explicit presentation of the (equivariant) cohomology rings of the intersections between Peterson varieties and some Richardson varieties in terms of generators and relations.
+We briefly explain the background of our results.
 Let $G$ be a semisimple linear algebraic group over $\C$ of rank $\rank$.
 Fix a Borel subgroup $B$ of $G$ and a maximal torus $T$ in $B$.
 We denote by $\Phi$ the associated root system.
-Let $\t \subset \b \subset \g$ be the Lie algebras of $T \subset B \subset G$.
-Take a set of simple roots $\{\alpha_1,\ldots,\alpha_\rank \}$ of $\Phi$.
-The Peterson variety $\Pet_\Phi$ is defined to be the following subvariety of the flag variety $G/B$:

-where $N$ denotes a regular nilpotent element of $\g$ and $\g_{-\alpha_i}$ is the root space associated to the negative simple root $-\alpha_i$.
-The Peterson variety has been much studied from several view points (e.g. \cite{AHKZ, Dre15, GMS, HHM, IY, Kos, Rie}).
-An explicit presentation of the cohomology ring\footnote{In this manuscript, the cohomology means the singular cohomology with rational coefficients.} of $\Pet_\Phi$ given in \cite{HHM} is uniform across Lie types, as explained below.
+Peterson variety, denoted by $\Pet_\Phi$, is a subvariety of the flag variety $G/B$ which is appeared in the study of the quantum cohomology of flag varieties (\cite{Kos, Rie}).
+It is known that $\Pet_\Phi$ is singular in general (\cite{IY, Kos}).
+An explicit presentation of the cohomology ring\footnote{In this manuscript, the cohomology means the singular cohomology with rational coefficients.} of $\Pet_\Phi$ is given by \cite{FHM} when $\Phi$ is of type $A$.
+Soon later, \cite{HHM} gives an explicit presentation of the cohomology ring of $\Pet_\Phi$ for general Lie type, which is uniform across Lie types as follows.
+Take a set of simple roots $\Delta=\{\alpha_1,\ldots,\alpha_\rank \}$ of $\Phi$.
 Let $\{\varpi_1,\ldots,\varpi_\rank\}$ be the set of the fundamental weights.
 We denote by $\t^*_{\Q}$ the vector space over $\Q$ spanned by $\{\varpi_1,\ldots,\varpi_\rank \}$ (or equivalently spanned by $\{\alpha_1,\ldots,\alpha_\rank \}$).
-Then, \cite{HHM} proved that the cohomology ring $H^*(\Pet_\Phi)$ is isomorphic to the quotient of the polynomial ring $\Sym \t^*_\Q$ of the ideal generated by the quadratic forms $\alpha_i \varpi_i$ for $1 \leq i \leq \rank$:
+Then, the cohomology ring $H^*(\Pet_\Phi)$ is isomorphic to the quotient of the symmetric algebra $\Sym \t^*_\Q$ of the ideal generated by the quadratic forms $\alpha_i \varpi_i$ for $1 \leq i \leq \rank$: